intercom/intercom-node/README.md

 const client = new IntercomClient({ token: "YOUR_TOKEN" });
 await client.articles.create({
-    title: "Thanks for everything",
+    title: "How to create an account",
-    description: "Description of the Article",
+    description: "Example article about creating an account.",
-    body: "Body of the Article",
+    body: "Here are the steps to create an account.",
     author_id: 1295,
     state: "published",
 });